Magic VLSI Layout Tool Version 8.3 *

 The normal flow through layout extraction into a simulation file treats routes as nonphysical entities, that is, with infinitesimal impedence through the wires.
 Extraction for digital simulation using irsim generates "lumped resistances", a single resistance per network node that, along with the node capacitance to substrate, provides an RC time constant to approximately model the delay from point to point in the network node.
 The lumped resistance model is inappropriate for analog (i.e., SPICE) simulation, and for digital simulation, is a poor approximation for branching networks, where the delay between endpoints is different for each pair of endpoints in the network node.

-Using extresist is a multi-step process.
-It is first necessary to run both extract and ext2sim to get the initial netlist (with lumped, not detailed, resistances).
-After a .sim file has been generated, the extresist all command may be run.
+Using extresist as a standalone command is a multi-step process.
+It is first necessary to run extract to get the initial netlist.
+After a .ext file has been generated, the extresist command may be run.
 The output is a file .res.ext for each cell in the hierarchy.
-Finally, with the option extresist on set, ext2sim or ext2spice will generate the final, detailed simulation file.
+Finally, with the option extresist on set, ext2spice will generate the final, detailed simulation file.

 Implementation Notes: